tamo324/A.-sapidissima-Scripts/README.md

 # A.-sapidissima-Scripts
-Analyses for A. sapidissima comparative genomic project
+Cofe for analyses for A. sapidissima  genomic project